If golfer’s elbow interferes with your bench press, here’s a way to help get around this problem.

 If your golfer’s elbow is bad enough, bench pressing will aggravate it.

-I’m a former certified personal trainer who had golfer’s elbow, and it had started hurting with my bench press.
+I’m a former personal trainer who had golfer’s elbow, and it had started hurting with my bench press.

 However, you may be thinking, How can that be, since golfer’s elbow affects pulling motions and not pressing motions?